 Living plant walls are comprised of living plants and because of that, they do require watering (some living walls require an internal watering system that may or may not include fertilizer), fertilizing, and, of course, soil in which the plants grow.

 Moss walls are comprised of dormant moss.
-We use the term dormant intentionally as the moss we use at The Fat Plant Society is American grown and harvested and has been rendered dormant using paraffin, glycerin, and vegetal dye to ensure it remains colorfast for many years.
+Moss is a rootless, flowerless, non-vascular plant that frequently goes dormant in its natural habitat for various reasons.
+It “resurrects” when the growing conditions are ideal.
+That’s why we use the term dormant intentionally as the moss we use at The Fat Plant Society is American grown and harvested and has been rendered dormant using paraffin, glycerin, and vegetal dye to ensure it remains colorfast for many years to come.

 Both types of green walls are wonderful means by which to introduce nature into a workspace, residential space, co-working or event space, or spa/healthcare space.
-When we compare interior design practices with the first edition of this article (back in 2017) to today, we note that nature has become a “given” for many interior designers.
+When we compare interior design practices with the first edition of this article (back in 2017) to today, we note that biophilic design and incorporating nature have become a “given” for many interior designers.